 Stop 8: Morgan Pushes On

-At this point Morgan's Infantry and Cavalry spread out and deployed on a low ridge overlooking the Infantry camp.
-The Cavalry dismounted (Morgan's Cavalry often fought as Infantry) and moved to the left to flank the Federals.
-The Infantry pushed onward toward some 2,100 Federal troops who had formed a line of defense on the hill (behind the Highway Dept. Garage).
-The Federal Artillery on this hill was forced to move back to the bluff on the river.
-Here the fiercest part of the battle was fought.
+At this point Morgan’s Infantry and Cavalry spread out and deployed on a low ridge overlooking the Infantry camp.
+The Cavalry dismounted (Morgan’s Cavalry often fought as Infantry) and moved to the left to flank the Union troops.
+The Infantry pushed onward toward some 2,100 Union troops who had formed on a line of defense on the hill behind the Trousdale Highway Department Garage.
+The Union Artillery stationed on this hill was forced to move back to the bluff on the river.
+The fiercest part of the battle was fought here.

 (Go to the river, 0.4mi.)